rhysbrooks1/CS321-002-s25-team-09/README.md

 The `check-btree-search.sh` script compares the results of search queries from searching the BTree to the reference results.

-The `search-db-search.sh` script searches the database for the top 25 entries for each of the key value types.
+The `search-db.sh` script searches the database for the top 25 entries for each of the key value types.

 The `check-db-search.sh` script compares the results from the database to the reference results.